SCharithAtt/Stock-Manager/README.md

  4. Delete a Stock Item.
  5. View Transaction log.

  The script for the database is included in the script folder.
-The App responds to "admin" as both the username and password at log in.
 In this project, I have utilized ADO.NET along with the SQL Client library to establish a robust connection with the database.